 CABIN WRITING CAMPS are week-long summer workshops for kids going into grades 3-12.
 Each camp is led by a professional teaching-writer who designs challenging creative writing enrichment in their genre of expertise: poetry, fiction, memoir journalism, and plays.
 Camps meet in June, July, and August, and serve the Treasure Valley, Twin Falls, and Hailey.
-CAMP REGISTRATION FOR NEXT SUMMER OPENS ON MARCH 1st, 2017!
+CAMP REGISTRATION IS NOW OPEN FOR 2017!
 Need-based scholarships are available on a first-come, first-serve basis.
-Scroll down for scholarship info.
+APPLY FOR A NEED-BASED SCHOLARSHIP HERE or Scroll down for scholarship info.

 Camps based out of The Cabin are $165 for the week, with off-site camp prices varying.
 Member discounts are available on all camps.
 Find out more about becoming a member by clicking HERE.

 You can browse camps sorted by month or grade level.
 We offer camps for kids in grades 3-12 all three months.

 Through hands-on exploration, camp students practice the tools they need in order to write well.
 Students encounter challenging prompts and write lots of new work, then receive in-depth critique toward revision.
 At the end of camp, students share their writing at a public reading and publish a revised piece in The Cabin’s end-of-year print anthology, Camp Fire.

 Writing camp helps ignite a lifelong love of reading and writing, and gives students practical tools to apply their passion for writing to their practice on the page.

 SCHOLARSHIPS ARE AVAILABLE!: The Cabin is committed to providing quality arts education despite financial need.
 Need-based aid applications/scholarships are due three weeks before the chosen camp.